nathanreyes/v-calendar-docs/popovers.md

 > Note: On mobile devices, users will still need to tap on the content since there is no concept of hovering on mobile.

-If we want to force the user to click on the day content in order to display the popover, we can simple assign the popover's `visibility` property.
+If we want to force the user to click on the day content in order to display the popover, we can set the popover's `visibility` property to `"focus"`.

 ```javascript
     ...